The Importance of Continuous Monitoring

 Over the past two decades, these two advocates of patient safety have worked to not only broaden the conversation about the need to address hospital error via methods like patient education, infection control, and continuous monitoring, but also to implement widespread implementation of these solutions.

-In this, the first podcast in a new series from EarlySense, Dr. Michael DeVita, Chief Medical Officer of EarlySense, is joined by Ms. Helen Haskell, founder of Mothers Against Medical Error (MAME) — for a one-on-one conversation about the the importance of continuous monitoring and the progress of reform in regards to failure to rescue.
+In this, the first podcast in a new series from EarlySense, Dr. Michael DeVita, former Chief Medical Officer of EarlySense, is joined by Ms. Helen Haskell, founder of Mothers Against Medical Error (MAME) — for a one-on-one conversation about the the importance of continuous monitoring and the progress of reform in regards to failure to rescue.
 In their wide-ranging discussion, Dr. DeVita and Ms. Haskell talk about what brought them into their current roles as movement leaders, how far they think the movement has progressed, the growing role of continuous monitoring and rapid response in furthering their goals, what challenges need to be overcome in the future, and the growing role of continuous monitoring within the organization of medicine.

 About Dr. Michael DeVita